nyinyi979/unistyles_components/README.md

 # unistyles_components
-It is UI component for react native built on unistyles.
+Built in UI components for react native built on unistyles.
 Types are defined in index.d.ts file.
 ## Style variants
 1. primary